Kaiser Matanzima

 Chief Kaiser Daliwonga Matanzima, often misspelled as Mathanzima (15 June 1915 – 15 June 2003), was the long-term leader of Transkei.
-In 1950, when South Africa was offered to establish the Bantu Authorities Act, Matanzima convinced the Bhunga to accept the Act.
-The Bhunga were the council of Transkei chiefs, who at first rejected the act until 1955 when Matanzima persuaded them.
+In 1950, the South African government first offered to establish an autonomous Transkei authority under the Bantu Authorities Act, but the Bhunga, the council of Transkei chiefs, rejected the proposal.
+However, Matanzima was in favour and in 1955 Matanzima persuaded them to accept it.

 Early life and education

-Born in Qamata, Cape Province, a brother of George, Ngangomhlaba Matanzima and a nephew of Nelson Mandela, Mathanzima spent part of his childhood at the homestead of Chief Falo Mgudlwa, a repository of Thembu history and lore.
+Born in Qamata, Cape Province, a brother of George, Ngangomhlaba and a grandnephew of Nelson Mandela, Mathanzima spent part of his childhood at the homestead of Chief Falo Mgudlwa, a repository of Thembu history and lore.
 He received the name Daliwonga (meaning "Maker of Majesty") upon reaching manhood as an "isikhahlelo" (praise name).
 Mathanzima studied law at Fort Hare University and completed his articles in the Transkei capital, Mthatha, in 1948.
-However, he never practiced law, instead, he involved himself in Thembu and Transkei politics.
+However, he never practised law, instead, he involved himself in Thembu and Transkei politics.